 “So much of painting is prefaced with thinking, letting the mind wander over things, and yet you cannot control what you return to, what your eye is drawn to, or what your unconscious offers up.”

 – Nancy Cadogan

 Education: City and Guilds of London Art School; Canterbury Christ Church University.

-In 2008, Nancy returned to the UK to present a new show of paintings about Ghana and Lake Como.
-After a quieter period raising her three children, she returned to showing new work, and in 2016 Nancy was featured in group shows in Miami, Southampton and London.
-In 2017 Nancy returned to London to present ‘Still Reading’, a solo show, for Sladmore Contemporary Gallery.
+In 2006, Nancy returned to the UK to present a new show of paintings about Ghana and Lake Como.
+After a quieter period raising her three children, she returned to creating new work, and in 2016 she was featured in group shows in Miami, Southampton and London.
+In 2017 Nancy returned to London to present ‘Still Reading’, a solo show, for Sladmore Contemporary in conjunction with Shapero Rare Books.
 Later that year, Nancy was selected alongside Tracy Emin, Rachel Whiteread and Cornelia Parker as one of 93 British female artists for The Ned Hotel’s Vault 100 collection, a permanent exhibition highlighting the disparity between male and female CEO’s.

 In 2019, Nancy opened ‘Mind Zero’, a new series of 11 large-scale oil on canvas paintings to mark her first solo exhibition for The Saatchi Gallery, and signalling a new direction for the artist.
-The show was a sell-out success, praised by the global art world and media with The Evening Standard describing her work as “heaven on canvas”.
-‘Footnotes’, Nancy’s follow up exhibition for The British Art Fair, continued the artist’s bold, new direction.
-In 2020 and 2021, Nancy will present a new collection of work for leading institutional and commercial galleries in Rome and New York.
+The show was a sell-out success, praised by the art world and media with The Evening Standard describing her work as, “Heaven on canvas”.
+‘Footnotes’, Nancy’s follow-up exhibition for The British Art Fair, continued the artist’s bold new direction.
+In 2020 Nancy particpated in numerous group shows with Lyndsey Ingram Gallery, Gillian Jason Gallery and Zuleika Gallery.